A table with... Samantha Wolfson

 Meet Samantha Wolfson, the woman behind & the Table — a global community built from one simple idea: Intentional dining that brings women together around a table.
 Eight years ago, when Sam moved to Amsterdam, she invited five women she’d never met to her home for dinner.
 That night sparked something for her; a sense of connection and possibility that’s now grown into over 200+ hosts in 9 countries. & the Table creates spaces where women can meet, share, and belong, proving that some of the best things in life really do start around a dinner table.

-A weekend in Florence
+A weekend in Noosa

 Are you team dinner at the table or on the couch?